 At TIFIN Wealth, our “why” is solving for any challenge advisors may experience in their practices and creating solutions to help you grow your business.
-In our Impact Ops series, TIFIN’s Chief Mindfulness Officer Thomas Droge shares how advisors can implement strategies to maximize their impact and wellbeing in their businesses – and in their lives.
+In our The Greatest Asset series, TIFIN’s Chief Mindfulness Officer Thomas Droge shares how advisors can implement strategies to maximize their impact and wellbeing in their businesses – and in their lives.
 In this post, Thomas shares three simple steps advisors can take to alleviate stress when helping clients navigate market volatility.

 TIFIN Wealth: When markets are volatile and clients are significantly stressed, how do you help restore confidence in the long-term strategy an advisor has implemented?

 Thomas Droge: The question is really how do you make somebody feel safe when you can’t actually create a safe environment, because while we all know markets will correct, we can’t change the short-term factors that are causing the stress.

 One way to prepare for this is making sure that you are aware of how your clients prefer you communicate with them and then nurture that approach.
 If you can understand each client’s inherent personality and be able to get ahead of anxiety as much as possible through proactive communication, that will help.
 And then, of course, there’s the opportunity to go a step further by using technology to personalize and automate that communication.

 But if you’re already on the phone with them and have to address an immediate concern, consider reflecting back to them what they need to hear by catching verbal cues.
 Anyone who’s ever told a romantic partner to “calm down” knows nothing could work less.
 Instead, hear where the fear is lying within the person, and address that fear directly.
 If you’re not sure, use active listening and reflect back what you think they’re saying.
 Feeling heard often helps diffuse anxiety.